-Boston Irish pubs are a popular part of the lively nightlife scene - but are also favorite spots for casual meals, a spot of Guinness, and top-notch Irish music.
-St. Patrick's Day brings special festivities.
+Boston's Irish pubs attract large crowds as part of the city's lively nightlife scene - but many also feature tasty Irish food, plenty of Guinness, and rousing Irish music.

-With names like the Kinsale and the Black Rose, these Boston Irish pubs sound like they could be in Dublin.
+With names like the Kinsale and the Black Rose, these Irish pubs sound like they could be in Dublin or Galway.

 They're not, of course - but they combine touches of Irish culture with local tradition in a blend that's fun, unique, and quintessentially Boston.

-The Boston-Cambridge area reportedly boasts over 100 Irish pubs, including many in South Boston and Allston - not surprising, considering that Boston is the most Irish city in the U.S., with almost 25% of the Boston population claiming at least some Irish ancestry,
+Reportedly, the Boston/Cambridge/Somerville area boasts over 100 Irish pubs, including many in South Boston and Allston.
+This is not surprising, considering that Boston is the most Irish city in the U.S., wth over 20% of the Boston population claiming at least some Irish ancestry.

 Here's a selection of some of the best Irish pubs in Boston and Cambridge where you can have a great time, get a flavor of the "real" Boston, and perhaps, even for a moment, feel transported to the Emerald Isle.
 I've organized them by neighborhood: